Croceghan History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Croceghan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Croceghan family to the New World and Oceana
+Migration of the Croceghan family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Croceghan were among those contributors: William Crossman who settled in Virginia in 1637.
 John Crossman settled in Sutton and was one of the original purchasers of land from the Indians in the year 1639.
 John was originally from Taunton, Somerset, England.
 He had one known son, Robert.